majkinetor/au/README.md

 - Sugar functions for Chocolatey package maintainers.
 - Update single package or any subset of previously created AU packages with a single command.
 - Multithread support when updating multiple packages.
-- Plugin system for integrations with the few integrated plugins to send email notifications, save results to gist and push updated packages to git repository.
+- Plugin system when updating everything, with the few integrated plugins to send email notifications, save results to gist and push updated packages to git repository.

 ## Installation